Acer0ni/Acer0ni.github.io/content/posts/2022/addy/index.md

 If you are interested in seeing Addy in action, I have set up a [discord server](https://discord.gg/a5EXHbGwzH) for you to try.
 The browser version of discord doesn't require you to log in.

-[Github repo](https://github.com/Acer0ni/Addy-the-disc-bot)for you to try, the browser version of discord doesn’t require you to log in.
+[Github repo](https://github.com/Acer0ni/Addy-the-disc-bot) for you to try, the browser version of discord doesn’t require you to log in.